matheusd/dcr-split-ticket-matcher/docs/stakepool-setup.md

 $ dcrctl --wallet getnewaddress
 ( write down the address )
 $ dcrctl --wallet dumpprivkey [previous-address]
-( write down the private key - starts with Pt on testnet and Pd on mainnet)
+( write down the private key - starts with Pt on testnet and Pm on mainnet)
 ```

 ## TLS Encryption